martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Image selector.md

 ## Configuration options
  * selector - [CSS selector] [css-selector] for the image element.
  * multiple - multiple records are being extracted.
-Usually should no be checked for Image selector.
+Usually should not be checked for Image selector.
  * download image - downloads and store images on local drive.
 When CouchDB storage back end is used the image is also stored locally.